Stricter Customs Rules by the Thailand Customs Department

-Service Mark is a special type of trademark that is used in connection with services instead of product.
+This is a special type of trademark that is used in connection with services instead of product.
 Businesses use service marks to identify their services and distinguish them from others’ services.

-Certification Mark means a mark used by the owner in connection with goods or services of another person to certify the origin, composition, method of production, quality or other characteristics of such goods or to certify as to the nature, quality, type or other characteristics of such services.
+It is a mark used by the owner in connection with goods or services of another person to certify the origin, composition, method of production, quality or other characteristics of such goods or to certify as to the nature, quality, type or other characteristics of such services.

-Collective Mark means a trademark or service mark used by companies or enterprises of the same group or by members of an association, cooperative, union, confederation, group of persons or any other state or private organization
+It means a trademark or service mark used by companies or enterprises of the same group or by members of an association, cooperative, union, confederation, group of persons or any other state or private organization

 Thailand does not officially require registration of trademarks.
 However, you may consider its numerous benefits.